 However, the reality is the visitor still showed interest in your category and brand by visiting your site.
 You can, and should, pursue a relationship with them via other channels.

 While the exact channel is very brand specific, you want to think about where your audience invests their time.
+The best way to see LTV data is through a cohort analysis.
+We detailed how eCommerce stores can benefit from cohort analysis in-depth here.

 With top of funnel campaigns becoming more and more expensive, creating targeted lists is becoming a necessary competency for any successful eCommerce brand.